bxie1/Mapping-Civic-Engagement/README.md

 1. Clone this repository
 2. Open terminal and change directories into the root directory of the project
 3. If this is the first time launching the application, issue the following command to install dependancies ``` npm install ```
-4. Make sure mongodb is running ``` mongod ```
+4. Make sure mongodb is running with the following command: ``` mongod ```
+5. Insert the sample data with the following command: ``` mongoimport -d sse -c locations  data/sample-data/sample.json --jsonArray ```
-5. Once all dependancies have been installed launch the application with the following command ``` node index.js ```
+6. Once all dependancies have been installed launch the application with the following command ``` node index.js ```
-6. Open a browser and visit the following url: http://http://localhost:3000/
+7. Open a browser and visit the following url: http://http://localhost:3000/

 ## Contributing